How to Put Backspin on a Golf Ball With Confidence

 Remember, golf is a game of opposites.
 Aim right so you can hit it left.
 Hit down on the ball so that you can get it airborne.

-The same goes with backspin to an extent.
-To create spin on the golf ball, you need to hit down and through the shot.
+The same goes with backspin to an extent; to create spin on the golf ball, you need to hit down and through the shot.
 Your divot should start at the ball and go ahead of the golf ball.

-- Have the proper ball position at setup.
-A wedge should be in the middle of your stance, not in the back.
 One of the biggest mistakes amateurs make is putting the ball in the middle-back or back part of their stance to hit down on it.
 But this leads to a very choppy swing that will create a fat shot, not one with spin.
 Also, too far forward in your stance and it won’t work either, as it’s harder to hit down on it enough.

-- Swing with speed.
 One of my favorite coaches once said, “Speed equals spin.”
 If you don’t have enough speed with your swing, you won’t have enough momentum to create spin.

 Ultimately, these steps should lead to hitting a wedge that hits the green and stops or spins backward.